Thus far, every algorithm we have seen is deterministic. This means

 what values that it is biased towards heads?

-How many flips should we do to guarantee our answer is correct
+How many tosses should we do to guarantee our answer is correct

 with probability at least \(1 - \delta\)?